faceyspacey/webpack-flush-chunks/README.md

 ## Notes on `extract-css-chunks-webpack-plugin`

 In all of the configurations above you may have noticed our focus on CSS plus the `ExtractCssChunks` plugin.
 This is a very important package that allows you to serve rendered CSS chunks just as we do javascript chunks.
-In fact, it's a sister package we specifically made to achieve the dream of server-rendered code-splitting with *React Loadable* + *Webpack Flush Chunks*.
+In fact, it's a companion package we specifically made to achieve the dream of server-rendered code-splitting with *React Loadable* + *Webpack Flush Chunks*.
 We recommend you check out its [documentation](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) to learn all about it.

 The short of it is that we remove CSS from your javascript chunks to make it smaller, and move it all into CSS chunk files which `flushChunks` handles the same as js, *EXCEPT when you require additional chunks asyncronously on the client after the initial page load, in which case different chunks are loaded which inject css as normal*.
+Woo, that was a long sentence!
 It also successfully provides HMR features across all your CSS chunks--something the original package its forked from (`extract-text-webpack-plugin`) does not provide, not even for a single css file.

-In terms of server-rendering, it achieves a lot of the same things that solutions like *Aphrodite* and *StyleTron* achieve where you extract the rendered CSS, *except its JS bundles are a lot smaller since CSS is completely moved to CSS files;* **and it doesn't add to your runtime/render-overhead by performing work during render;** ***and it doesn't require cluttering your code with HoCs or specialized components; you can import a styles object just like you can with React Native (therefore you can use the same components for React as RN)***
+In terms of server-rendering, it achieves a lot of the same things that solutions like *Aphrodite* and *StyleTron* achieve where you extract the rendered CSS, *except its JS bundles are a lot smaller since CSS is completely moved to CSS files;* **and it doesn't add to your runtime/render-overhead by performing work during render;** ***and it doesn't require cluttering your code with HoCs or specialized components; you can import a styles object just like you can with React Native (therefore you can use the same components for React as RN).***
 *The list goes on...* We
 think we may have stumbled upon a solution that completes the intent of CSS Modules and the value you can derive from it, similar to how *Webpack Flush Chunks* completes the thought of code-splitting for *React Loadable*.
 It certainly produces the most minimal set of bytes corresponding to CSS you'll send over the wire in initial requests.
 You be the judge of that.
 We look forward to hearing your